escapin/CloudStorageSystem/src/README.txt

     keys to folder %TEMP%/CloudStorage/user$(user_id).info

 5a  Run class de.uni.trier.infsec.cloudStorage.UserGUI
-	to start the application which allows to store and retrieve message as a user
+	to start the application which allows to store and retrieve message as a pre-registered user

 5b.1 Run class de.uni.trier.infsec.cloudStorage.ClientStoreApp
 	 with parameters <user_id [int]> <label [String]> <msg [String]>

-     To allow an user to store a message on the server under a specific label.
+     This class allows an user to store a message on the server under a specific label, by command line interface.

 5b.2 Run class de.uni.trier.infsec.cloudStorage.ClientRetrieveApp
 	 with parameters <user_id [int]> <label [String]>

-     To allow an user to retrieve the message stored on the server under the specific label.
+     This class allows an user to retrieve the message stored on the server under the specific label, by command line interface.